FUSAKLA/promruval/README.md

 If you want to disable permanently for some Prometheus rule, you can use the special annotation `disabled_validation_rules`(can be changed in the [config](#configuration)) that represents comma separated list of rule names to be skipped for the particular rule.

-Example:
+Example Prometheus rule:
 ```yaml
 groups:
   - name: ...